Enterprise Resource Planning (ERP)

 The City of Albuquerque's ERP Program

 In 2009 the City of Albuquerque implemented Oracle’s PeopleSoft (PS) ERP application.
 PS is an integrated Financial Management Solution (FSM) and Human Capital Management (HCM) system.
 However, until recently the City did not have an integrated solution.
 Due to financial and resources constraints, some modules were implemented only at a surface level, while others were not implemented at all.
-However, recently this situation fundamentally changed as the City’s ERP Program established by the Berry Administration has made dramatic improvements to the application.
+However, recently this situation fundamentally changed as the City's ERP Program has made dramatic improvements to the application.
 An added benefit is that several legacy applications and hardware have been retired, resulting in considerable cost savings.

 - Significantly improve employee productivity

 - Enhance the overall level of service to City Department staff

 - Increase operational efficiencies and effectiveness for citizen constituents and City employees through improved business processes.

 PeopleSoft is used by most City employees to manage various financial and human resources functions, including general ledger accounting, billing, accounts receivable, accounts payable, asset accounting, treasury management, procurement, grants management, payroll, core human resources, benefits, and other.
 To achieve the Program's goal, we are remediating and enhancing the system.
 Key to this process is fully integrating the PS modules, resulting in a more effective and efficient means of working and reporting across the enterprise

 In 2011, Albuquerque voters approved a bond referendum that allocated $9.15 million to fund the ERP Remediation and Deployment Roadmap.
 The roadmap is divided into manageable phases, and is scheduled to run through 2015.